Skip to main content

 Hybrid heat pumps

-The COP of hybrid heat pumps (HHPs) is different from air-source heat pumps (ASHPs).
-HHPs are often installed in less insulated houses compared to air-source heat pumps and additionally these houses have different heat delivery systems, so the required output temperature of HHPs is higher than for ASHPs.
-Instead of 35°C output temperature, which is used for ASHPs, 45°C output temperature for HHPs is assumed.
-With this output temperature and the cost-optimal threshold COP (about the threshold COP you can find more information below), the HHP electricity share for houses with energy label B is 64%.
+The COP of HHPs is different from air-source heat pumps (ASHPs).
+HHPs are often installed in less well-insulated houses compared to air-source heat pumps.
+Additionally, these houses have different heat delivery systems, so the required output temperature of HHPs is higher than for ASHPs.
+Instead of 35°C output temperature, which is used for ASHPs, the ETM assumes a 45°C output temperature for HHPs.

 COP (T) = 2.323 + 0.0578 * T (3)

-Checkout: the threshold COP sliders in the ETM in the Flexibility → Net load section.
+The threshold COP sliders in the ETM can be found in the Net load section.

-To help you decide the cost-optimal COP setting from a consumer perspective, a special chart is added to the ETM.
-It shows how much it costs to make a unit of heat with the HHP for space heating.
+To help you decide what the cost-optimal COP setting for space heating is from a consumer perspective, a special chart is available in the ETM.
+It shows how much it costs to make one unit of heat with the network gas HHP for space heating.
 For the gas part, these costs are independent of the COP (and therefore the outside temperature).
 The costs for the electrical part are decreasing with increasing COP (and increasing outside temperature).
 The intersection of the two curves is the cost-optimal COP setting for space heating for the given cost price gas and electricity.
 This assumed cost price of gas and electricity can be set with sliders.
+Note that the monetary unit is eurocents.

 The assumptions...